Project-MONAI/MONAI/docs/source/highlights.md

 A rich set of formats will be supported soon, along with relevant statistics and evaluation metrics automatically computed from the outputs.

 ## Workflows
-To quickly set up training/evaluation experiments or pipelines, MONAI provides a set of workflows to significantly simplify the modules, decouple all the components during a training progress, and unify the program APIs for higher level applications, like: AutoML, Federated Learning, etc.
+To quickly set up training and evaluation experiments, MONAI provides a set of workflows to significantly simplify the modules and allow for fast prototyping.
+These features decouple the domain-specific components and the generic machine learning processes.
+They also provide a set of unify APIs for higher level applications, like: AutoML, Federated Learning, etc.
 The trainers and evaluators of the workflows are compatible with ignite `Engine` and `Event-Handler` mechanism.
 There are rich event handlers in MONAI to independently attach to the trainer or evaluator.

-The workflow progress and event handlers are shown as below:
+The workflow and event handlers are shown as below:
 ![image](../images/workflows.png)

 ## Research
-We encourage deep learning researchers in medical domain to implement their awesome research works based on MONAI components and contribute into MONAI.
-It can be helpful to cooperate with others for the future research.
+We encourage deep learning researchers in medical domain to build their research with MONAI and contribute to MONAI.
-There are already several implementation in MONAI corresponding to latest papers that are trying to solve challenging topics(COVID-19, Model Parallel, etc.), like:
+There are several research prototypes in MONAI corresponding to the recently published papers that are addresses research problems.
-### 1. COPLE-Net for COVID-19 Pneumonia Lesion Segmentation
+### COPLE-Net for COVID-19 Pneumonia Lesion Segmentation
 A reimplementation of the COPLE-Net originally proposed by:
 G. Wang, X. Liu, C. Li, Z. Xu, J. Ruan, H. Zhu, T. Meng, K. Li, N. Huang, S. Zhang.
 (2020) "A Noise-robust Framework for Automatic Segmentation of COVID-19 Pneumonia Lesions from CT Images."
 IEEE Transactions on Medical Imaging.
 2020.
 DOI: 10.1109/TMI.2020.3000314
 <p>
 <img src="../images/coplenet.png" width="50%" alt='lung-ct'>
 </p>

-### 2. LAMP: Large Deep Nets with Automated Model Parallelism for Image Segmentation
+### LAMP: Large Deep Nets with Automated Model Parallelism for Image Segmentation
 A reimplementation of the LAMP system originally proposed by:
 Wentao Zhu, Can Zhao, Wenqi Li, Holger Roth, Ziyue Xu, and Daguang Xu (2020) "LAMP: Large Deep Nets with Automated Model Parallelism for Image Segmentation."
 MICCAI 2020 (Early Accept, paper link: https://arxiv.org/abs/2006.12575)
 <p>